OpenSource Blogging with Jekyll GitHub VSCode Part2

 - If you run into issues here try re-installing Ruby+Devkit starting from Step 2 above.

-Cloning a Jekyll Theme
+Cloning a remote Jekyll Theme

 We want to be blogging today-ish, not next week or a month later.
 So let’s clone

-an existing Jekyll theme to our local dev environment.
+an existing remote Jekyll theme to our local dev environment.
 We can then modify it to suit our needs without reinventing the wheel!

 The quickest way to get started with the Minimal Mistakes theme is to git clone